Wendell P. Bowman: Continued career

-Post-Spanish–American War

-In 1907 Bowman became commander of Pennsylvania's 1st Brigade as a brigadier general.

-In 1909 he became commander of the Pennsylvania National Guard Division, the organization later known as the 28th Infantry Division, and was promoted to major general.
-He served until retiring in 1910, and was succeeded by Charles B. Dougherty.
+In August 1907 Bowman became commander of Pennsylvania's 1st Brigade as a brigadier general.
+In March 1910 he became commander of the Pennsylvania National Guard Division, the organization later known as the 28th Infantry Division, and he was promoted to major general.
+He served until retiring in October 1910, and was succeeded by Charles B. Dougherty.

-Death and burial

 Bowman died at his home "The Elms" in Merion Station, Pennsylvania on April 8, 1928, and was buried at Merion Friends Burial Ground.